fbedussi/blog/_posts/2024-03-05-How to build a modern SPA client side almost frameworkless - Part 3.md

 Now we have a fully functional client side navigation using only the web platform!

+As usual, you can find all the code of this part in [this repo](https://github.com/fbedussi/frameworkless-spa-tutorial/tree/part3).

 In the next post we will implement the last missing feature: note editing, see you soon.